Time in China: History

 Following the end of World War II, the five time zone system was resumed, although there is little information about the historical usage of time in the Kunlun and Changpai zones.
 A further refined system with adjustment to zone assignment in the Northwest part of Gansu was announced in 1947 for adoption in 1948.
 However, as the Chinese Civil War came to its end in 1949–1950, regional governments under the influence of the Chinese Communist Party (CCP), other than those in Xinjiang and Tibet, switched to use the same time as Beijing, which is UTC+08:00, and is later known as Beijing Time or China Standard Time.

-There are two independent sources that claim the CCP, and/or the People's Republic of China, were using apparent solar time for Beijing Time before the period between 27 September 1949 and 6 October 1949, and they adopted the time of UTC+08:00 within that period of time, but the claim is dubious.
+There are two independent sources that claim the CCP, and/or the People's Republic of China, were using apparent solar time for Beijing Time before the period between 27 September 1949 and 6 October 1949, and they adopted the time of UTC+08:00 within that period, but the claim is dubious.

 Time zone changes in Tibet are undocumented, but Beijing Time was in use until at least the mid-1950s.
 Between 1969 and 1986, the time zone was switched repeatedly between Xinjiang Time (UTC+06:00) and Beijing Time.

 Daylight saving time was observed from 1945 to 1948, and from 1986 to 1991.

 In 1997 and 1999, Hong Kong and Macau were transferred to China from the United Kingdom and Portugal respectively, being established as special administrative regions.
 Although the sovereignty of the SARs belongs to China, they retain their own policies regarding time zones for historical reasons.
-Due to their geographical locations, both are within the UTC+08:00 time zone, which is the same as the national standard, Beijing time.
+Because of their geographical locations, both are within the UTC+08:00 time zone, which is the same as the national standard, Beijing time.